Fedora Digital Prize

 Donate to FEDORA Platform and support their mission to encourage cross-border philanthropy in the fields of opera + dance.

-Submitted by Irish National Opera (Ireland): An exciting project that harnesses the creativity and life experience of diverse Irish communities that currently have no connection whatsoever to opera.
+The winner of the FEDORA Digital Prize 2021 is "Out of the Ordinary" by Irish National Opera (Ireland): An exciting project that harnesses the creativity and life experience of diverse Irish communities that currently have no connection whatsoever to opera.
+The IMZ warmly congratulates the artistic team to this very experimental + unique project, combining the use of virtual reality and reaching new audiences!

 Secretary General, IMZ International Music + Media Centre